Allenxinn/AgentVLN/README.md

 ## News
+* **[2026.08.30]** We release the dataset generation tools and inference code.
+The documentation will be updated soon.
 * **[2026.08.18]** We release the training code, third-party skill library used for deployment and camera mount documentation.
 * **[2026.06.18]** AgentVLN is accepted by ECCV 2026!!!
 * **[2026.05.14]** We release real-world demos deployed on the Unitree G1 humanoid and Go2 quadruped robots.